bitrise-io/devcenter/_articles/reviews/frequent-android-issues.md

 published: false

 ---
-In this guide we aim to address the most frequent Android issues you might face when using Bitrise.
+In this guide we aim to address the most frequent Android error messages and the solution(s) to them.

 ## Could not find an android package or you have not accepted the license agreements